LuiseFreese/blog/SP-Rest-or-Graph-when-to-use-what.md

 #### Initialize variables for Tenant ID, App ID and App Secret

-Create three different string variables with the copied values of Tenant ID, App ID and App Secret
+Create three different string variables with the copied values of Tenant ID, App ID, and App Secret

 #### HTTP action to create a list

-Add an HTTP (not 'send an HTTP request to SharePoint action) action to your flow and fill out as follows:
+Add an HTTP (not 'send an HTTP request to SharePoint action) action to your flow and fill it out as follows:

 * Method: Post
 * URI: `https://graph.microsoft.com/v1.0/sites/{site-id}/lists` - You can obtain the site-id from a request in Graph Explorer:
 `https://graph.microsoft.com/v1.0/sites?search=keyword`
 * add **Content-Type**: **application/json** to the Headers
-* enter as Body:
+* enter as body:

 ```
 {